vignesh99/vignesh99.github.io/_posts/2024-10-05-Happiness.md

   On the contrary, constantly being drawn to a specific thought (lack of "true randomness") can be a strong source of unhappiness.
 The specific thought could be about finding a job, a traumatic experience, missing someone, or simpler things like - constantly focusing on not hitting other cars in heavy traffic or constantly seeing advertisement breaks.
 Physical pain is another good example of this since it constantly reminds you of its presence. _Is there a way to avoid being pulled towards such thoughts and foster random thoughts instead?_ One way to tackle the former is by coming face-to-face with the specific thought(s) bothering you and being secure about it.
 As for the latter, it is the act of losing self-consciousness by following the cliche of "being in the present".
 It is about knowing your future is secure and you are happy with what comes next.
 It is about being confident in yourself of facing the future when the time comes.
 It is also about being content with how you have lived your life so far.
 But even when these don't exist, slipping into the pockets of random thoughts can still give you happiness for a brief period (that one dinner with your close friend when you are in a rough patch).

   It is important to distinguish happiness from joy (winning a sports match), excitement (anticipation before a race), pleasure (having sex), and thrill (riding a rollercoaster).
-The latter-mentioned emotions are temporary, whereas happiness is a prolonged state of mind.
+The latter-mentioned emotions are temporary, whereas being happy is a prolonged state of mind that gives you the ability to casually dip into randomn thoughts.
 And I know, not everyone will be on board with what I have written thus far.
 There is a good chance that my hypothesis is too reductive, over-generalizing, and too specific to me.
 Even then, I believe, there is some truth to it.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------